Are you planning a road trip? This ten-day Eyre Peninsula road trip itinerary will show you the best of Eyre Peninsula attractions.

 Driving distance – just around town

 If shark cage diving is really a step too far, then how about swimming with the puppies of the sea?
-Adventure Bay Charters also offer cruises out to swim with the sea lions.
-I haven’t done this yet, but it’s on my list for this summer.
+Calypso Star Charters offer cruises out to swim with the sea lions and other marine life.
+I haven’t done this yet, but it’s on my list.

 Where to stay – the same place as last night